 Most listings are in the $30's per square foot per year.
 The Garden Grove region is going through a a boost in rates.
 In the last 3 months, the median rate increased $3 per sqft per year.
 That's a 11% rise in rent.

 Compared to the rest of the Metropolitan Los Angeles market, the Garden Grove region has smaller rates, so you should have no trouble finding a great deal in this discounted region.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Arts, entertainment, and restaurants are the dominant industries in this area.
-Commute by car is the most popular way to get to work amongst Garden Grove occupants.
+Arts, entertainment, and restaurants are the dominant industries in this region.
+Commute by car is the most popular way to get to work amongst Garden Grove residents.
 Commuting close to 15 minutes a day is the norm for those who opt to reside in this part of town.